jguady/SplitCoffee/README.md

    - Since this is just a proof of concept and reduce complexity a database was not stood up.
      - Either a SQL or No-SQL db would be appropriate for the data being managed by the application.
  - People will always order something that is actually on the menu.
-   - If their favorite drink is on the menu they have a *chance* to order it see: [Person.py](splitcoffee/model/Person.py)
+   - If their favorite drink is on the menu they have a *chance* to order it see: [Person.py](https://github.com/jguady/SplitCoffee/blob/08c083fd646b6684eb441e10b049bbf29ff3fbfe/splitcoffee/model/Person.py#L30-L33)
  - Prices of menu items stay the same over time
    - The program could be enhanced to modify prices at runtime.
  - Each person only has 1 favorite
-   - Jim only likes Drip coffee, not all non-dairy based drinks which could be considered "Black".
+   - Jim only likes drip coffee since he likes his coffee "Black".
-- Not everyone orders the same drink every day
+- Not everyone orders the same drink every day.
   - Exceptions to this are Bob and Jim:
     - Bob always orders a Cappuccino according to the requirements doc.
     - Jim always orders drip coffee (see previous assumption about "Black" coffee)